Stop Aquatic Hitchhikers!

 Asian clams are already present in the lower Merrimack River and several ponds; they compete with native mussels for space and food.

-The Chinese mystery snail is also here, present in lakes and ponds in southeastern New Hampshire.
+The Chinese mystery snail is also here, present in lakes and ponds as far north as the Lakes Region.
 Rusty crayfish have been found in Vermont.
 The spiny water flea is present in the Great Lakes.
-These invaders compete with native species for zooplankton, impacting the entire food chain.
+These invaders compete with native species for zooplankton, affecting the entire food chain.

 It’s the Law